kubearmor/KubeArmor/CONTRIBUTING.md

-# How to Contribute KubeArmor
+# How to Contribute to KubeArmor?

 See [Contribution Guide](contribution/contribution_guide.md) and [Development Guide](contribution/development_guide.md) for detailed information.